According to the most up to date stats from Equifax, there are more than 18 million small companies in the US.

 For any company that accepts credit cards as a method of payment, a merchant cash advance is a business funding device that is often ignored.
 A business credit card advance enables a business owner to get a large amount of cash now, without incurring any added debt, by accepting cash now in anticipation of credit card receipts coming in.
 Companies who do this type of financing, similar to factoring of accounts receivable, take a share of the credit card receipts.
 Rates on this type of financing have recently declined so that this is a more affordable option for financing.

 But working capital management involves more than just “where will the money come from”.
 It also involves the day to day paying of bills and spreading out the due dates of payments on borrowed money so that bills are paid on time without creating stressful days.

 With a little experience and some spreadsheets, applying the detail to the numbers is the best method of managing working capital.
 Once the formulae are in the spreadsheet, then diligent attention to variances along with a sense of what is happening in the business is very important.
-We can help design the spreadsheets, work with the expenses, and help you with your cash flow needs.
-Identifying the problem areas is very important.
+We can help with all of these, and also can provide outsourced CFO and other services to help you design the spreadsheets, work with the expenses, and project your cash flow needs.
+Identifying the problem areas early is very important.

 Call us at VaughnCPA, LLC, 505-828-0900 or 970-667-2123.